International Student Services

 Registration/Student Identification Cards

-All new and transfer international students at Quincy College are required to take an assessment test in English and Mathematics for academic advising purposes only.
+All new and transfer international students at Quincy College are required to take an assessment test in English and Mathematics.
 Please make sure you sign up for your assessment test in the International Student Services Office before registering for classes.

 Free Tutoring is available to all students.
-If you are having trouble with your classes and need extra help, sign up for a tutor in the Anselmo Library (Presidents Place, Room 347) or visit the International Student Service Office for academic advising assistance.
+If you are having trouble with your classes and need extra help, please visit the one of the Learning Centers or visit the International Student Service Office for academic advising assistance.

 Obtaining a VISA in your home country